 I am able to offer a pretty wide mix in stand up arts due to my background and my natural ability for fight analysis.
 Anything from specifically boxing to mixing the arts together for more of a MMA application.
 One of my clients is focusing solely on point style sparring for traditional Karate.
+My specialty is Muay Thai and I am certified by the government of Thailand to teach Muay Thai as a Kru.

 I love working with people especially in the fitness industry.
 Helping people reach their goals whether its general fitness or stepping into the ring/cage is one of the most enjoyable experiences for me in life.